paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-068-additions-to-the-tax-additional-amounts-and-assessable-penalties.md

     (iii) include on any return, statement, or other document (other than an information return or payee statement) made with respect to another person the TIN of such person,

-  (C) any requirement contained in the regulations prescribed under section 215 that a person—
+  (C) 22 See Amendment of Subsection (d)(3) note below. any requirement contained in the regulations prescribed under section 215 that a person—

     (i) furnish his TIN to another person, or